-The Customs Prohibition Order is not in force yet but will be enforced under the powers found within the Customs and Excise Act 1996.
+The Customs Prohibition Order is enforced under the powers found within the Customs and Excise Act 1996.
 Fines of up to \$5,000NZD for individuals and \$10,000NZD for corporations are applied to breaches.

-v.
-Other relevant information3:-
+vi.
+Other relevant information:-

 (7) SBT Markets